cesc1989/apuntes/Luna/Backend/AppBlend/Milestone 4 - Rails to 7.1.4/Upgrade Announcement.md

-# 🎊 Upgrade to Rails 7.1.4 Announcement 🎊
+# 🎊 `backend` Upgrade to Rails 7.1.4 Official Announcement 🎊

 Ladies and gents, it's my pleasure to officially inform you `backend` was successfully upgrade to Rails 7.1.4.

-Following is a list of outstanding things this upgrade brings to our beloved repo.
+Following is a list of outstanding things this upgrade brought to our beloved `backend` 💗 repo.

 ## Use `to_fs` instead of `t_s` when converting DateTime values 🗓️